chadoh/werk/README.md

 isomorphism (view rendering on the server), could be deployed entirely on AWS S3, and cached with Amazon Cloudfront.
 That would make downloading of the assets happen nice and fast!

+## Todo

+- [ ] Make real authentication (it's currently storing user's plain text passwords in a cookie! :frowning:)
+- [ ] Allow admins to view other user's records
+- [ ] Add "print"/"export" button to save the page as html